-For a minor in religious studies a student must take RE 201H, three additional courses in the discipline, and RE 480 for a total of five courses.
+For a minor in religious studies a student must take RE 201H, three additional courses in the discipline (one of which must be at the 300 level or above), and one 400 level course (preferably RE 480) for a total of five courses.

 RE 105G: Religion in Global History